wongd-hub/obsidian-vault/computer-science/course-frontmatters/Debugging.md

 # C's debugger

-- Bugs are omnipresent even in indusry.
+- Bugs are omnipresent even in industry.